ryanwevans/a-peek-behind-the-link-v-000/README.md

 How can `Plato's bio` reference `Socrates bio`?

-1. We need an "address" for `Socrates bio`
+1. We need an "address" for the `Socrates bio` document
 2. We need to have a word or idea suggest "Socrates", a "trigger."

 This information is _data about the data_ in the document.
 Technologists call